ifera-mc/MysteryCrate/README.md

  - Now mention the `name` of the`world` where the crate is located in `crateWorld`.
  - Reload the server.
  - Place the block down you initially set in `crates.yml` under `block: "ID:META"` key.
- - Place a chest `ID: 54` on top of that block.
+ - Place either a chest, ender chest or trapped chest on top of that block.
  - To open the crate you require a `crateKey`.
  - To get the key use `/key [type] [player] [amount]` in-game and then tap the crate with it.
 You can set/see the crate type in `crates.yml` file.
 ### FAQs